Technologies

 • Blood loading in tanker trucks

-Critical areas of the plant
+Critical areas of the permises

 • Storage and sorting of animals